wilsonify/wilsonify.github.io/content/recipes/OAT FLOUR GRIDDLE CAKES WITH BLUEBERRY SAUCE126.md

 2 In a small bowl, mix together the flour, sugar, baking powder, salt, and cinnamon.
 Stir the

-flour mixture into the wet oats and mix until all that shit is combined.
+flour mixture into the wet oats and mix until all that    is combined.

-3 Now it’s time to cook these fuckers.
+3 Now it’s time to cook these  ers.
 Grab a skillet or griddle and heat it over medium heat.

 Lightly grease the pan with some oil and pour some of the thick batter onto the griddle for